aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/fleet_provisioning_trusted_user/_index.md

 While the example above utilizes AWS services, the Trusted User for fleet provisioning can be accomplished with other user authentication approaches.
 As long as an authenticated user can invoke the [```createProvisioningClaim()```](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateProvisioningClaim.html) API, this meets the requirement for obtaining the temporary credentials to pass to the device.
-AWS SDK's for other languages have support for the ```createProvisioningClaim()``` using the standard SigV4 auth.
+AWS SDK's for other languages have support for the ```createProvisioningClaim()``` using the AWS standard [Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).